 "I think I got the little fucker!"
 He screams as blood begins to gush from my nose and the insect flies away unharmed.

 "Grueling Death" is the last song in our set and we just can not seem to get through it.
 Once again we start to play and the crowd is gettin riled up.
 Things actually go pretty smooth....for a while.

-At this concert we are being filmed from above by a blimp that is circling the stadium.
-Just as I am belting out a long, loud vocal masterpiece some idiot drops his camera out of the blimp window and starts the second disaster of the evening.
+At this concert were being filmed from above by a blimp that was circling the stadium.
+Just as I was belting out a long, loud vocal masterpiece some idiot dropped his camera out of the blimp window and started the second disaster of the evening.
 The camera drops onto the stage and strikes an amp sending it hurtling at what seemed like the speed of light against my back.
 The force of the blow causes me to soar into the air and come crashing down on the cement off of the front of the stage.
-Excited fans think i must be out there to crowd surf and lift me up on top of the audience.
+Excited fans think I must be out there to crowd surf and lift me up on top of the audience.
 I get passed around the stadium for a bit with every hand that touches me sending excruciating pain throughout my body.
 It feels like every bone in my body is either broken or protruding from my bruised skin.
 Somehow I manage to make my way back onto the stage and grab the microphone; this is the last tune, I must finish it.
-At this point I was just hoping we wouldnt overload the power grid since we were now an amp short.
+At this point I was just hoping we wouldn't overload the power grid since we were now an amp short.